stepanzubkov/Bakery/README.md

 docker-compose exec -w /app app 'python test_data.py'
 ```

+Blog page will show youtube videos from channel only when you spicify the access token.
+You should create file 'youtube_token.txt' and place youtube access key into this file.
+See https://console.cloud.google.com/ to do this.

 ## Migrations

 For editing DB tables on python, i use migrations with flask-migrate.
 You can easy create your own DB's versions.